JoeySan5/Client-Server/README.md

 [174, 1, 170, 7, 82, 101, 113, 117, 101, 115, 116, 174, 1, 170, 4, 110, 97, 109, 101, 170, 8, 102, 105, 108, 101, 46, 116, 120, 116]
 ```

-## Video Explanation

-This is the oral portion of the exam.
-You will record an explanation for your file server, and demonstrate that it works with the client that you wrote.

-**Important The first thing you say in your exam should be which cut you attempted.**

-To demonstrate your file server working, it's sufficient to show the client sending a file (any file) to the server, the server acknowledging its receipt, and then to show the client requesting it again and saving it to disk.
-If you did not successfully write the client, you may demonstrate your file server working with the example client binary.

-If you didn't get either the file server or client working, explain how you attempted to solve this exam and where you got stuck.
-Show off any code you did write.
-This will get you full credit for this portion.

-You can use Zoom to do this, [here is a link][3] to some instructions.
-You don't have to record your face, only your voice and the screen.
-Go through your code and explain how you the important parts (important is subjective here.
-Usually the important bits are the ones you spent the most time on or had the most difficulty with).
-Your goal with this section is to convince me you know what you are talking about, so I want you to do this without reading a script or written answer.
-When you are done, upload your recording to your final exam repository.

-Recording Link(s):

 https://drive.google.com/file/d/1ZS583L_GPJ2Gy64kh8HcWb1IuQpyoo_U/view?usp=share_link

 ## Works Cited

-Include a list of websites and resources you used to complete this exam.
-Make a numbered list, and at the place where you used this resource cite it using [reference style links in Markdown][1] (See this Readme's source for an example.
-It's invisible in the rendered document, but there are a number of links below this paragraph).

 [0]: https://www.techiedelight.com/get-slice-sub-vector-from-vector-cpp/
 [1]: https://www.geeksforgeeks.org/c-program-demonstrate-fork-and-pipe/